 Tatge has a chameleonic approach to performance.
 She resists categorization by deliberately working within a variety of genres and permutations.

-Tatge's practice is site-responsive and includes the use of found objects, text, photography, film and soundscape which she considers as an extension of her choreographic and compositional work.
+Her practice is deeply rooted in her ongoing investigation of physicality and perception and includes the use of found objects, text, photography, film and soundscape, which she considers as an extension of her choreographic and compositional work.

 Tatge's pieces have been exhibited at the Hayward Gallery, Southbank Centre, Barbican, Wapping Project, Trinity Laban, Waterside Contemporary, Colchester Art Centre, ArtsAdmin, Freud Museum and ICA, London U.K as well as internationally across Europe and the US.

-Companies and artists Alice has collaborated with include: Tino Sehgal, Lundahl & Seitl, Xavier Le Roy, Mårten Spångberg, George Henry Longly, John Maybury & Nigel Coates, Sioned Huws & the Welsh National Theatre, Toni Mira, Punchdrunk Theatrical Experiences.
+Companies and artists Alice has collaborated with include: Tino Sehgal, Cally Spooner, Lundahl & Seitl, Xavier Le Roy, Mårten Spångberg, Meg Stuart, Simone Aughterlony & Jen Rosenblit, George Henry Longly, John Maybury & Nigel Coates, Sioned Huws, The Welsh National Theatre, Toni Mira, Himherandit, Punchdrunk Theatrical Experiences.